 02 of 10

 Tickets to ride the Water Taxis are good all day, so take some time while in Bricktown to cruise the canal.
 Sit back, rest your feet and enjoy the sights of Oklahoma City's growing entertainment district.
 Those walking will give you a friendly wave as you listen to the fun bits of information from the captain.

-Also consider...
-Enjoy the streets of Bricktown as well with a comfortable ride in a horse-drawn carriage.
+Also, consider...
+Enjoy the streets of Bricktown with a comfortable ride in a horse-drawn carriage.

 03 of 10